-Here are some of the events I have organised or participated in, where members of the public are warmly invited to join us on campus and in the city of Lausanne.
+Here are some of the events I have organised or participated in, where members of the public are warmly invited to listen and participate in discussion.

-in a Green Shade’ – A Conference and Workshop on Literature and the Environment, for Swiss High School Teachers of English.
+September 2019: ‘Crossover Literature – ‘Philip Pullman’s His Dark Materials: Coming of Age in a Fantasy World’ – A Conference and Workshop on Crossover Literature and Reading, for Swiss High School Teachers of English.
 Organised by Martine Hennard Dutheil.
-Speakers included myself, Agnieszka Soltysik, Boris Vejdovsky, Nidesh Lawtoo, Mark Attalah and Rachel Nisbet.

 14 March 2017: Simon Armitage